jacum/pekko-sensors/README.md

 - Are you running (or about to run) Pekko in production, full-throttle, and want to see what happens inside?
 Did your load tests produce some ask timeouts? thread starvation? threads behaving non-reactively? old code doing nasty blocking I/O?

-- Likely, you can't really use any of Akka native metric libraries (Kamon, Cinnamon)?
+- Can't use any of Akka native metric libraries (Kamon, Cinnamon)?

 - Already familiar with Prometheus/Grafana observability stack?